 - Best Compact: Makita HW101

-It’s important to note that you aren’t looking for the most powerful machine when looking for a car pressure washer.
-Too much pressure has the potential to cause damage to the paintwork, rubber or other components of the car.
-Instead, you should look at car pressure washers that produce between 100 to 140 bar and provide a range of additional features.
+It’s important to note that you aren’t looking for the most powerful machine when searching for a car pressure washer.
+This is because too much pressure has the potential to cause damage to the car.
+Instead, you should look at car pressure washers that produce between 100 to 140 bar and offer a range of useful features.

-Below is a list of the best car pressure washers that are safe to use for valeting and are packed with intuitive features.
+Below is a list of the best car pressure washers that are safe to use and are packed with intuitive features.

 The Best Pressure Washer For Cars